KohlovaK/AzureSentinelMap/README.md

 <img src="https://snipboard.io/yXgNTu.jpg" height="80%" width="80%" alt="custom_log_table"/>

 <b>9.
 Setting up map in Sentinel</b>  <br/>
-I headed to Miscrosoft Sentinel.
+I headed to Microsoft Sentinel.
 I went to "Workbook" and created the new one.
 I removed the default ones and clicked on "Add query".
 I pasted my script, I created and checked in Log Analytics Workspace before.
 Then I added another script, selecting only the columns I want to see on the map - these are Sourcehost, Latitude, Longitude, Country, Label and Destinationhost.
-I did not include destionationhost which are "samplehost", as they are just samples and empty sourcehosts.
+I did not include destionationhosts which are "samplehost", as they are just samples and empty sourcehosts.
 Event_count counts how many times this event happened.

 <img src="https://snipboard.io/5fvqlc.jpg" height="80%" width="80%" alt="all_query"/>

-Then as a "Visualization" I chose map.
+Then as a "Visualization" I chose a map.
 For plotting the map I used "Latitude/Longitude" as it shows specific location of IP address.
 For logical visualization I set "event_count" as "Size by" - so a country with more attacks will have a bigger bubble.
 Colors are also based on "event_count".
-I also set "Metric Label" by "Label" and "Metric Value" by "event_count" so we can see numbers of attacks, connected with countries, under the map.
+I also set "Metric Label" to "Label" and "Metric Value" to "event_count" so we can see numbers of attacks, connected with countries, under the map.
 In the end, I saved the map so I can refresh it later when more attacks will occur.
-However, we can already see various attacks from all the world, the most of them are currently coming from Russia.
+However, we can already see various attacks from all the world, most of them are currently coming from Russia.

 <img src="https://snipboard.io/anCbm7.jpg" height="80%" width="80%" alt="map"/>
 <br />